coderholic/pyradio/README.md

   -ocd, --open-config-dir
                         Open config directory [CONFIG DIR] with default file manager.
-  -ep EXTRA_PLAYER_PARAMETERS, --extra-player_parameters EXTRA_PLAYER_PARAMETERS
-                        Provide extra player parameters as a string.
-The parameter is saved in the configuration file and is activated for the current session.
-The string's format is [player_name:parameters]. player_name can be 'mpv',
-                        'mplayer' or 'vlc'.
-Alternative format to pass a
-                        profile: [player_name:profile:profile_name].
-In this
-                        case, the profile_name must be a valid profile defined in the player's config file (not for VLC).
-  -ap ACTIVE_PLAYER_PARAM_ID, --active-player-param-id ACTIVE_PLAYER_PARAM_ID
-                        Specify the extra player parameter set to be used with the default player.
-ACTIVE_PLAYER_PARAM_ID is 1-11
-                        (refer to the output of the -lp option) -lp, --list-player-parameters
-                        List extra players parameters.
   --record              Turn recording on (not available for VLC player on
                         Windows).
   -U, --update          Update PyRadio.